 Motivating user stories

-These are some of the user stories
+These are some of the user stories that motivate this work.

 This document uses a consistent format for example URLs: